All Episodes

 I mean, it happens.

-So Giuliani's people are out putting forth the message, hey, yeah, yeah, you know, I've got, I do have these things in my resume, being somewhat liberal on the social side of things, but I'm for the judges, and I think abortion ought to be decided by the people.
+So Giuliani's people are out putting forth the message, hey, yeah, yeah, you know, I've got, I do have these things in my resume, being somewhat liberal on the social side of things, but I'm for the judges, and I think abortion ought to be decided by the people and so forth.

-McCain is different animal here but but all of them are trying to moderate their pasts and meld their pasts into a current mold of conservatism.
+McCain is a different animal here, but all of them are trying to moderate their pasts and meld their pasts into a current mold of conservatism.

 What about physically?